 - The EOB will also state the remaining amount that may be owed by the policyholder to the medical provider.
 Note: this is not a bill, but an explanation of covered expenses.

 How do I request a new insurance card?

 If you have not yet done so, please register your Blue Access account.
 Once you have registered your account, you can request a new card online.

 How do I know what my insurance covers?

 Holders of the Student Health Insurance Plan can access the plan brochure on the Academic HealthPlans benefits page.
 Specific questions about benefits are best directed to Blue Cross Blue Shield Customer Service at 800-521-2227.

 How do I know if a doctor takes my insurance?

-Am I required to purchase the UT student health insurance plan if I already have my own insurance?
+Am I required to purchase the UT student health insurance plan?

 How do I know if my waiver has been approved?